merigrin/jolie/README.md

 ## License

-Jolie is licensed under MIT License.
+Jolie is licensed under <a href="https://opensource.org/licenses/MIT">MIT License</a>.